e-cloud/tracegl/README.md

 -no[/:]match Don't trace files where filename names contains match.

 -nolib Only see your own code.
 Short for: -no/jquery.* -no:require.js -no/node\\_modules

+-meteor Only see your own code (Meteor apps only - use this instead of -nolib).
+Short for: -no/jquery.* -no/packages

 -noopen Don't try to open the visualisation UI with your default browser